 In the years since most arrived, the world has only become more desperate.
 The Taliban have taken back Afghanistan, and the account of the women’s soccer team given safe haven in Australia illustrates how nightmarish conditions are for ethnic and religious minorities like the Hazara, or city dwellers who had embraced the opportunities protected by the western presence.
 Pakistan, whence many refugees from Afghanistan embark, has currently lost one third of its land to epochal floods.
 The rapid glacial melt augmenting the deluge promises future drought and worsening tensions with India as both nations depend on glacial melt for much of their water supply.

 Sri Lanka is a shambles, with starvation and medical shortages hitting the Tamil population even worse than the rest of the country.
 The Rajapaksa clan’s corruption, ignored by friendly Coalition governments, is only one of the reasons the economy crashed.
-Like similar nations, they face a range of threats to their people’s survival, with IMF loan conditions being a substantial part of the problem.
+Like similar nations, they a range of threats to their people’s survival, with IMF loan conditions being a substantial part of the problem.

 We can’t be certain why the Albanese government has been so slow to flag what will happen to the processing backlog, and those trapped by Rudd’s desperate promise that maritime arrivals would never settle here.
 (Not to mention the few hundred unlucky souls abandoned on Manus and Nauru.)